Almost P14B in illegal drugs seized in last 2 years

 “As we pursue our anti-illegal drug campaign, our team works tirelessly to disrupt the networks that fuel this crisis.
 Every operation we undertake is a step toward a safer, drug-free community,” Matta said.

-“These initiatives by the PNP DEG reflect a heightened determination to dismantle drug syndicates and protect communities from the pervasive threat of illegal drugs, all while remaining steadfast in their mission to preserve life and maintain public safety,” he added.

-Under the Marcos administration’s illegal drugs approach, the efforts were centered on rehabilitation, reintegration, and preventive education programs, specifically for the youth.
-(TPM/SunStar Philippines)
+The Marcos administration’s approach to illegal drugs focuses on rehabilitation, reintegration, and preventive education programs, specifically for the youth. / TPM / SUNSTAR PHILIPPINES